grokkingrust/grokkingrust.github.com/_drafts/2020-11-20-functions-methods-and-macros.md

 method syntax goes after an instance: we add a dot followed by the method name, parentheses, and any arguments - from https://doc.rust-lang.org/book/ch05-03-method-syntax.html

-Plus also &self instead of rectangle: &Rectangle
+Plus also note: &self instead of rectangle: &Rectangle. ("Methods can take ownership of self, borrow self immutably as we’ve done here, or borrow self mutably, just as they can any other parameter.")

 #Macros ! (e.g. println!